 - deliver tangible resources or products which are developed and tested as part of the project and provided to Skills for Care when the project ends

-- result in an evaluation report which describes the project approach and lessons learned from delivery
+- result in an evaluation report which describes the project approach and lessons learned from delivery.

-A key part of the innovation fund is the sharing of good practice and learning from the projects.
+A key part of the innovation fund is the sharing of good practice and learning from the projects via Learn from others.